 We have also included a summary of total expenditure of the most local similar school.
-For a more detailed comparison please also use the schools financial benchmarking service on GOV.UK.
+For a more detailed comparison please also use the schools financial benchmarking service on GOV.UK. or View my financial insights

 Expenditure: St Mary's and St Benedict's Roman Catholic Primary School